 I also was excited to try the fettucini and spaghetti cutter, as you can see, we ended up with a lot of fresh pasta.
 All that (and more) from 2 cups of semolina flour and 3 eggs.

 And for dessert, stuffed strawberries!
-M was watching Paula Deen (at the gym- isn't that kinda masochistic?
-Or maybe not, since Paula doesn't really create anything that's that enticing, more like heart-clogging) and he watched her and her son stuff strawberries.
-So he added his own flair and some grated Icelandic milk chocolate, courtsey of Whole Foods.
+M was watching Paula Deen (at the gym- isn't that kinda masochistic?), and he watched her and her son stuff strawberries.
+So he added his own flair and some grated Icelandic milk chocolate, courtesy of Whole Foods.